 Additives and their effects for Infrequent drinkers

-Speaking of net fluid loss, we have to take into account other elements like additives inside your cup.
+Speaking of net fluid loss, we have to take other elements into account, like additives inside your cup.

 There is an exceptionally wide variety of coffees one can make or find in the market.
 And a lot of different additives, from sweeteners and milk to alcohol, that should by no means be forsaken.

-As a cup of coffee isn’t just caffeine, micronutrients, and water, but also everything else we use to alter its taste and mouthfeel, we have to consider how this might affect our body, combined with caffeine’s diuretic effect.
+As a cup of coffee isn’t just caffeine, micronutrients, and water but also everything else we use to alter its taste and mouthfeel, we have to consider how this might affect our body, combined with caffeine’s diuretic effect.

-For Infrequent drinkers, while black coffee, or coffee with milk is of absolutely no harm, sweeteners and excess sugar amounts can do some damage.
+For infrequent drinkers, while black coffee or coffee with milk is of absolutely no harm, sweeteners and excess sugar amounts can do some damage.

 Decaffeinated coffee and Dehydration